Which issues would you most highlight to someone new to your state?

 What do you consider unique to those doing business in your state?

-Massachusetts is often on the cutting edge in areas such as mandatory leave of absence and categories protected under equal employment opportunity laws.
-This can be a challenge for employers.
+Employers should actively monitor legislation and regulations at the state level.
 Another challenge is the high cost of living, particularly housing in eastern and (to a somewhat lesser extent) central Massachusetts.
 This can cause difficulties in recruiting workers to the state.
 On the plus side, because of the many higher-education institutions in the state, there is a large pool of educated workers.
 Also, there is a definite interest on the part of state officials in attracting new business to Massachusetts.
-This is exemplified by General Electric’s decision to move its headquarters to Boston, as well as an active bid to induce Amazon to move its proposed second headquarters to Massachusetts.

 Is there any general advice you would give in the labor/employment area?